oliverde8/php-etl/README.md

 * More cleanup & comment

+* Add some logs to the ETL & error handling.

 * Rule Engine :
     * Think of a way to have generic dynamic columns, for handling multi locales for example.
 This might not needed as in the ETL it can be handle with a custom operation applying the ruleset for each locale.